thierrydecker/learning_c/docs/system/PROCESSMANAGEMENT.md

 As with the variadic list of arguments, the array must be NULL-terminated.

-The following snippet uses execv() to execute vi, as we did previously:
+The following snippet uses execv() to execute nano, as we did previously:

 ```
 #include <stdlib.h>